About Fayette County

 How can I search for someone recently arrested in Fayette County, Alabama?

 To search for someone recently arrested in Fayette County, Alabama, you can contact the Fayette County Jail.
 The jail provides an inmate lookup process that can be accessed by calling the facility directly at their main phone number.
-You may visit the this jurisdiction Sheriff's Office website for more information on recent arrests and inmate details.
+You may visit the local Sheriff's Office website for more information on recent arrests and inmate details.
 It is important to have the individual's full name and date of birth for accurate search results.

 Mugshots or booking photos in Fayette County, Alabama, can be obtained from the Fayette County Sheriff's Office.
 The office may provide these photos upon request, and they might also be available through an online portal on the Sheriff's Office website.
 You should contact the Sheriff's Office directly to inquire about the availability and process for obtaining mugshots.